 As renovation experts, we love HGTV as much as anyone.
 If there is one thing that HGTV loves to show off, it is demolition, but realistically, it’s not as easy as they make it seem.

 Demolition really isn’t all that fun.
 In reality, it is a ton of work, and a majority of people don’t realize it until they get started.
 The prep work associated with the process alone is substantial.
 While it might save you money, that isn’t a guarantee.

 If you are considering demolishing your existing space, that is something to discuss with your contractor.
 We need to have a very specific scope of work to ensure that you demolish the right areas and don’t end up creating more work than the team would have had to do originally.

 Unfortunately, a misstep during the demolition process could permanently damage your home, or even create more costs for you by making more work for the contractor.

 Can I Paint?

-If you have questions about how to get started or you want to talk through the cost of your remodel, contact us directly at (209) 620-0068 or request a free quote to get your estimate!
+If you have questions about how to get started or you want to talk through the cost of your kitchen remodel, contact us directly at (209) 620-0068 or request a free quote to get your estimate!